-B. Changes to Courses Made after Student's Arrival at Site Abroad week of classes.
+B. Changes to Courses Made after Student's Arrival at Site Abroad

+SUNY Cortland students must request changes to course selections and equivalencies after their arrival at the site abroad directly through the associate deans at Cortland by the end of the first full week of classes.
 The associate deans will secure the consent of both the advisor and the international coordinator.
-Copies of all changes will be sent by the associate dean's office to the Clark Center for International Education in Cortland to ensure that the course equivalencies are posted correctly upon the student's return.
+Copies of all changes will be sent by the associate dean's office to the Clark Center for Global Engagement in Cortland to ensure that the course equivalencies are posted correctly upon the student's return.